hellofresh/kangal/docs/locust/README.md

 ## Writing tests
 It's recommended to read the [official Locust documentation](https://docs.locust.io/en/stable/writing-a-locustfile.html).

+### Tests with Test Data

+Using test data in load tests with Locust and Kangal is currently not supported.

 ## Reporting
 Locust can write test statistics in CSV format, to persist those files, put the code below into your locustfile.